joewillsher/Vist/README.md

 }
 ```

-The call to `LLVM.i_add` returns a tuple of type `(Int Bool)`—the first element is used as a check for overflow, which is done by a call to the stdlib’s `condFail` function.
+The call to `LLVM.i_add` returns a tuple of type `(Int Bool)`—the second element is used as a check for overflow, which is done by a call to the stdlib’s `condFail` function.
 Then the result (of type LLVM.Int64) is wrapped in an Int type using `Int`’s initialiser.

 (`@inline` declares that this function requires being inlined, and `@operator(80)` declares that `+` is an infix operator with precedence 80.)

-The Int type has 1 property `value` of type `LLVM.Int64`, which is the native hardware supported i64 object.
-The stdlib functions which take `Int`’s (such as `+`) extract this value using to pass into the hardware supported functions.
+The `Int` type has 1 property `value` of type `LLVM.Int64`, which is the native hardware supported i64 object.
+The stdlib functions which take `Int`s (such as `+`) extract this value using to pass into the hardware supported functions.
 Vist automatically generates a *memberwise initialiser* which lets you create an `Int` instance by passing the initialiser a `LLVM.Int64`.

-This is how the compiler turns literals like `50`, `true`, and `40.1` into the Int, Bool, and Double types the Vist writers can use; the compiler gets special knowledge of these initialisers and functions existing [baked into it](Vist/AST/StdLibDef.swift), and wraps any literal with a call to that function.
+This is how the compiler turns literals like `50`, `true`, and `40.1` into the `Int`, `Bool`, and `Double` types the Vist writers can use; the compiler gets special knowledge of these initialisers and functions existing [baked into it](Vist/AST/StdLibDef.swift), and wraps any literal with a call to that function.
 This means code like

 ```swift
 let a = 1 + 2